Table of Contents

 In males getting your dog ‘fixed’ refers to getting neutered, and in females, it refers to getting spayed.

-Just because it’s a commonly done surgery doesn’t mean that it should not be taken seriously though.
+Just because it’s a commonly-done surgery doesn’t mean that a dog neuter should not be taken seriously.
 You must know what to expect and what you should do to help your dog recover once he’s been neutered.

 So what does it mean to get your dog neutered, and what should you do to help him recover?